smazcw3/SQL_Resources/README.md

 INJECTION
 ---------
 If you take user input through a webpage and insert it into a SQLite database there's a chance that you have left yourself wide open for a security issue known as SQL Injection.
-In this chapter, you will learn how to help prevent this from happening and help you secure your scripts and SQLite statements.

 Injection usually occurs when you ask a user for input, like their name, and instead of a name they give you a SQLite statement that you will unknowingly run on your database.